InspectorButters/predictText/README.md

 This sample corpus is further polished with the following edits:
 - removal of URLs
 - removal of special characters (e.g.,@,[,^,\s]+)
+- conversion to all lowercase
+- removal of punctuation
+- removal of numbers
+- stripping of excess white space
+- formatting to plain text document

 # Modeling
 This application uses an n-gram, which offers benefits of simplicity and scalability.
 Specifically, the Katz backoff model variant, which estimates conditional probability of a word given its history in the n-gram, is the basis of the selection algorithm.
 With user experience in mind, this method allows for reduced app size resulting in a fairly fast runtime.